bedops/bedops/docs/content/revision-history.rst

 * General

   * Migrated from Travis CI to Github Actions for CI testing.
+Refer to `main.yml <https://github.com/bedops/bedops/actions/workflows/main.yml>`_ for build logs.
-  * Modified Darwin makefiles to select between user-specified build flags (`CXXFLAGS` and `CFLAGS`) or to use our preset values.
-Resolves `issue 242 <https://github.com/bedops/bedops/issues/242>`_ for OS X target.
+  * Modified Linux and Darwin makefiles to allow user-specified build flags (`CXXFLAGS` and `CFLAGS`) in conjunction with our preset values.
+Resolves `issue 242 <https://github.com/bedops/bedops/issues/242>`_ for OS X and Linux targets.

 * :ref:`convert2bed <convert2bed>`